Julian Assange ends stalemate with US, exchanging guilty plea for his freedom - KESQ

 Australian officials have been pushing diplomatic angles for some time.
 It was widely thought that Prime Minister Anthony Albanese had raised Assange’s case when he visited the White House last October.

-National Security Council spokesperson Adrienne Watson told CNN Tuesday, “This was an independent decision made by the Department of Justice and there was no White House involvement in the plea deal decision.”

-Regardless, Assange’s wife, Stella, said Tuesday that she was “elated” at the news her husband was free from Belmarsh.
+Regardless, Assange’s wife, Stella, said Tuesday that she was “elated” at the news her husband was out of Belmarsh.

 “Frankly, it’s just incredible.
 I don’t know.
-It kind of feels like it’s not real,” she told BBC Radio 4’s Today program.
-She spoke from Australia, where she flew with their two children on Sunday morning before Assange’s release.
-She said she had not yet told their young children why they had traveled to their father’s homeland.
+It kind of feels like it’s not real,” she told BBC Radio 4’s Today program from Australia, where she flew with their two children on Sunday morning before Assange’s release.

-Assange’s half-brother, Gabriel Shipton told CNN that “It’s a momentous day” for Assange now that he’s been released from a British prison after accepting the plea deal with the US.
+Assange’s half-brother, Gabriel Shipton told CNN that “it’s a momentous day.”
 He added that his brother’s work had changed the world.

 He said Assange is “excited to be a free man again” and looking forward to doing normal things he hasn’t been able to do after being held in a maximum-security prison for the last five years.
 He said his brother enjoys Australian bird watching, swimming in the ocean and sharing a meal with his wife and children.

-Note: This story has been updated with additional developments.
-CNN’s Evan Perez, Devan Cole, Katelyn Polantz, Holmes Lybrand, Claudia Rebaza, Isaac Yee, Sandi Sidhu and DJ Judd contributed reporting.